A few weeks ago I was contacted by a group of people that asked me to join a

 I like to think that the community succeded in its mission, and although there were a lot of original releases accounting for millions of downloads, the main accomplishment was to produce knowledge in an expanding field where the information was still scarcely available on the web.

-The community was most active in the timespan from 2010 to 2013, peaking at almost 2 million page views per month, more than 200k posts and 100k users (of which 3000 were active and 20k with at least one post, the remaining registrations were mainly to download and use our releases).
+The community was most active in the timespan from 2010 to 2013, peaking at about 2 million page views per month, more than 200k posts and 100k users (of which 3k+ were active and 20k had at least one post, the remaining registrations were mainly made just to lurk or download and use our releases).

-While game hacking can be seen as a nuisance by many, Unfair-Gamers produced mainly hacks that wouldn’t be disruptive for the other players, but were aimed to lessen the grind and provide a more enjoyable experience.
+While game hacking can be seen as a nuisance by many, Unfair-Gamers produced mainly hacks that wouldn’t be too much disruptive for the other players (like it frequently happens with FPS games), our “hacks” were aimed to lessen the grind on MMORPG games and provide a more enjoyable experience.

 Game hacking consisted mainly in scouting for memory addresses or data structures and modifying their values, creating and injecting new code, changing the control flow of the game, scripting actions or directly calling game functions for automation.

 - Cheat Engine: a powerful memory scanner and debugger

 - OllyDbg: probably the most iconic debugger ever created

 - Other minor tools such as disassemblers, DLL injectors, process explorers.

 The game memory is being scanned for monsters and their attributes, a first small step in order to create a bot.
 The monsters position is then drawn on a canvas for demonstration purposes.
 (The game is Metin2)

 Example 2: Long range monster puller